 - Match products and services to best solve that customer’s problems

 - Understand how each product or service might deliver added value to the customer

 - Craft clear and personalized value propositions for upsells and cross-sells

 - Make sure your website is easy to use to encourage customers to add services when booking online

 Crew members who have a deep understanding of why your cleaning services can better pitch what you have to make a good upsell that leaves the customer feeling valued.

 Make it Easy – A good upsell requires a combination of customer insight and work order management.
 Your cleaning crew must be able to view the individual customer and their needs to create and schedule the right work order.
-Using software like WorkWave Service gives your crew the ability to access work order and other information from anywhere so that service teams can create real-time job updates, estimates, and costs for customers.
+Using cleaning business software like TEAM Software by WorkWave gives your crew the ability to access work orders and other information from anywhere so that service teams can create real-time job updates, estimates, and costs for customers.
 This provides any service member easy access to everything they need to complete or change a job order without having to create a follow-up appointment or realize that the correct products and services are not on-hand to finish the upsell.

 The cleaning industry is growing at a rate of 6.2 percent per year and capitalizing on that growth by upselling and cross-selling to customers can greatly increase your revenue per customer.
 When done correctly, it adds value for the customer, creates real solutions, a better value, and exceeds expectations.
-That’s the ‘secret’ to any good upsell or cross sell – it has to add more value than the original offer, without pushing customer too hard.
-If you offer a single customer a dozen different upsells and cross sells, they will be annoyed.
+That’s the ‘secret’ to any good upsell or cross-sell – it has to add more value than the original offer, without pushing customers too hard.
+If you offer a single customer a dozen different upsells and cross-sells, they will be annoyed.
 Make sure your staff can work to identify one solid up or cross-sell per customer and skip if they refuse it or a good match isn’t available.
 The real goal is always a happy customer, even if they don’t necessarily spend more.